Electrician, FSN-05; FP-9

-2. Required Prior Experience: Three years experience as electrician and in the maintenance of electrical equipment and appliances such as: refrigerators, stoves, water heaters, calculating machines, typewriters and reproduction machines are required.
+2. Required Experience: Three years’ experience as electrician and in the maintenance of electrical equipment and appliances, such as refrigerators, stoves, water heaters, water distillers, laundry machines and Generators is required.

-3. Language Requirement: Level 3 (Good working knowledge) speaking/writing of English and Amharic is required.
+3. Language Requirement: Level 3 (good working knowledge) of English and Amharic is required.
 (English language proficiency will be tested)

-When equally qualified, US Citizen Eligible Family Members (AEFM) and U.S. Veterans will be given preference.
+When equally qualified, U.S. Citizen Eligible Family Members and U.S. Veterans will be given preference.
 Therefore, it is essential that the candidate address the required qualifications above in the application.